Peppermint Bark Brownies

 - Remove from the heat and whisk in the cocoa, sugar, and salt (mixture will be grainy - keep going).

-- Beat in the egg and peppermint extract then whisk in the beer.
+- Beat in the egg and peppermint extract.

 - Switch to a rubber spatula then stir in the flour, being careful not to overwork the batter.